GeekTrainer/learn-django/Module5/Module5_Unit4.md

 {% endblock %}
 ```

-The second template to create is named **delete_shelter.html**.
+3. Then create the second template named **delete_shelter.html**.
 After creating this template then also enter the below code.

 ```html
 {% extends "index.html" %}